Frequently Asked Questions

 What types of fleets are likely to be interested in choosing the Alternative Compliance option?

 Although Alternative Compliance provides financial incentives and/or greenhouse gas emission reduction benefits to all participating fleets, it may be a particularly good option for fleets that can maximize biodiesel use.
-Alternative Compliance gives fleets flexibility to pursue innovative approaches to reducing petroleum use in lieu of acquiring AFVs.
+Alternative Compliance gives fleets the flexibility to pursue innovative approaches to reducing petroleum use in lieu of acquiring AFVs.
 These approaches include, but are not limited to, purchasing HEVs, increasing fleet fuel efficiency, increasing the use of alternative fuel blends, reducing vehicle miles traveled, and using alternative fuels in AFVs.

 How do fleets participate in the Alternative Compliance option?

-To participate in Alternative Compliance, a covered fleet must undertake three steps:
+In order to participate in Alternative Compliance, a covered fleet must undertake three steps:

 - A fleet must use a simple online process to notify DOE of its intent to apply for a waiver from Standard Compliance.
 This notice must be submitted by March 31 before the model year for which the waiver is sought.
 For example, a fleet applying for Alternative Compliance for model year 2017 must file its notice of intent no later than March 31, 2016.